JigaoLuo/CS107/Notes/lec16.md

 #### A Try:

 I actually know that given that there are **five forks**.
-BUT ten forks need to be held in order for 5 philosophers to eat, I can tell that at most two philosophers are going to be allowed to eat at any one time.
+BUT ten forks need to be held in order for 5 philosophers to eat, I can tell that at most two philosophers are going to be allowed to eat at any one time (5 / 2 = 2).
 Because if three philosophers are eating, that requires six forks to be held and we just don’t have that many.

 Okay, we could also say that as long as we just prevent one philosopher from grabbing any forks whatsoever, it’s technically possible to let four philosophers grab forks.
 Three of them may be blocked, but since I’m only allowing four philosophers to grab forks, exactly one of them will be able to grab two forks as opposed to one.

 Now,
 1. two being allowed to eat,